|

 Apart from her musical life, Annie Kay holds a degree in translation

-English, French, and Spanish. |
+agency.
+She speaks German, English, French, and Spanish. |